maybleMyers/chromaforge/README.md

 run webui-user.bat or install manually for linux.
 After you first run webui-user.bat it might error, if so, close it and re run it.
-To update to the latest version navigate to your root directory in a terminal and type "git pull"
+To update to the latest version navigate to your root directory in a terminal and type "git pull"  c

 in Forge, on the top left select all and not flux
 select the checkpoint and then in the next field select the text encoder and vae.